 The primary mode of transportation in Washington County is the road system.
-The Virginia Department of Transpor-tation (VDOT) maintains, improves and develops state roads and road infrastructure.
-Though maintenance of transportation infrastructure occurs at the state level, transportation planning must occur on a national, statewide, regional and local level.
+The Virginia Department of Transportation (VDOT) maintains, improves and develops state roads and road infrastructure.
+Though maintenance of transportation infrastructure occurs at the state level, transportation planning occurs on a national, state, regional and local level.
 It is important for the county to study transportation issues to ensure the needs of Washington County citizens are reflected in regional and state plans.